Thermodynamic constraints and future singularities in Unimodular Gravity driven by phantom and non-phantom fluids: Introduction

 Among other models of dynamical DE in the framework of general relativity, in recent decades unimodular gravity (UG) naturally leads to variable CC.
 Moreover, UG has emerged as a particularly compelling framework that is able to address several long-standing conceptual issues in gravitational physics, including the CC problem and the nature of diffeomorphism invariance.
 Previous investigations in this framework have mainly focused on the cosmological application to the CC problem \cite{10.1063/1.529283, 10.1063/1.1328077}.
 However, the implications for spacetime singularities have received considerably less attention, despite their fundamental importance in understanding the full physical consequences of this theory.

 Our aim in this paper is to investigate cosmological singularities within the UG framework, in order to assess how their behavior and occurrence may differ from those predicted in standard General Relativity.
 The possibility of modifications of the energy-momentum conservation laws in this theory opens the landscape of new equations of state of DE, which could drive future singularities, or even how this non-conservation can prevent them.
 Of course, the results found are dependent on the energy diffusion function (EDF) chosen to take into account the non-conservation of the cosmic fluids.
-Previous investigations to address cosmological problems in UG have chosen an EDF described by
+A physically motivated choice for the EDF is inspired by the \textit{continuous spontaneous localization (CSL)} model~\cite{Pearle:1976ka,Ghirardi:1985mt,Pearle:1988uh,Ghirardi:1989cn}, in which energy is continuously generated via spontaneous quantum collapse events.
+Previous investigations to address cosmological problems in UG have chosen instead a phenomenologically motivated EDF described by

 where $\rho$ is the energy density of the fluid used in the non conservation equation, and $\alpha$ is a constant.
 This is one of the most simple assumptions about this term, which was introduced in \cite{Corral:2020lxt}.
 It should be noted that diffusion has also been shown to eliminate the emergence of higher-order field equations in cosmological settings \cite{PhysRevD.99.123525}, thereby mitigating potential issues related to the well-posedness of the corresponding Cauchy initial-value problem.
 In addition, this model follows the behavior of the $\Lambda$CDM model very closely and was used to alleviate the Hubble tension in the framework of interacting fluids \cite{perez2021resolving, LinaresCedeno:2020uxx}.
-On the other hand, the process of energy diffusion in UG leads to an effective CC that drives the cosmic acceleration, but besides, opened the possibility of an effective phantom behavior for this effective CC.
-In the case of $H_0$ tension, a dynamical DE with $\omega < -1$ at low redshifts is favored by cosmological data~\cite{Riess_2018,2019NatAs...3..272R}.
+On the other hand, the process of energy diffusion in UG leads to an effective CC that drives the cosmic acceleration, but besides, opened the possibility of an effective phantom behavior for this effective In the case of $H_0$ tension, a dynamical DE with $\omega < -1$ at low redshifts is favored by cosmological data~\cite{Riess_2018,2019NatAs...3..272R}.
 In this sense, UG naturally gives rise to novel phantom-like behaviors, thereby broadening the landscape of possible future singularities.

 When the thermodynamic behavior of these models is taken into account—where non-adiabaticity naturally arises—previous analyzes have shown that the second law of thermodynamics imposes non-trivial constraints on the admissible EDFs.
 As demonstrated in \cite{cruz_exploring_2024}, the EDF given by Eq. (\ref{eq:alfa}) exhibits thermodynamic inconsistencies.
 To ensure compatibility with thermodynamic requirements, in this work we introduce a new EDF, expressed as a function of the redshift, which guaranties a positive growth of cosmic entropy provided certain parameter constraints are satisfied.